SurajChoudhary245/CodeAlpha_Cloud-Based-Bus-Pass-System/README.md

-# 🚌 Cloud-Based Bus Pass Booking System
+# 🚌 Cloud-Based Bus Pass System

 This project is a cloud-based ticket/pass issuing platform built using AWS services.
 It allows users to request a bus pass via a simple web interface, and the backend system generates a unique ticket ID, stores the data securely in a database, and sends a confirmation email using AWS SES.